bcgov/aries-load-generator/aries-akrida/ias-controller-issuance-tests/README.md

 ## Akrida Changes Required

-A number of changes are needed to fit the IAS test case into the existing Akrida flow.

 The files in Akrida/AFJ modified locally to make this work are contained in this repository.
 Any files found (under this top level `ias-controller-issuance-tests` folder) can be copied into a cloned Aries Akrida project in the same directory structure here (or for .env add the 4 relevant keys to a sample env file).

 ### .env and docker-compose.yml